Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/___Cache Bust on iPads/Useless Cache Control Strategies on iPad.md

 ## Etag useless on iPad Cache Busting

 Etag:
-- TheÂ `ETag`Â is specific to the HTTP response for the current request.
+- The `ETag` is specific to the HTTP response for the current request.
-- If you set anÂ `ETag`Â in your PHP file, it only affects the caching behavior of that PHP response,Â **not the individual assets (e.g., JS or CSS files) linked within the HTML served by the PHP file.**
+- If you set an `ETag` in your PHP file, it only affects the caching behavior of that PHP response, **not the individual assets (e.g., JS or CSS files) linked within the HTML served by the PHP file.**
 ```
 header('ETag: "my-custom-version-123"');
 ```

 Etag used at the server level is also individual files.
 You can write match rules to change Etag for each file but that is impractical.
-Instead, using no-cache header, the web browser Â validates with server that the file exists (fallback to cached copy if file not exists or can't connect on server) and then checks the Last Modified Time to determine if need a fresh redownload
+Instead, using no-cache header, the web browser  validates with server that the file exists (fallback to cached copy if file not exists or can't connect on server) and then checks the Last Modified Time to determine if need a fresh redownload

 Unfortunately, it fails at cache busting on iPads.